StormAtronach/Morrowind75/README.md

 # Installation
 Standard Wabbajack installation.
 On a first start, you may want to open MGE XE from the MO2 dropdown to adjust your personal preferences such as resolution.

+The root folder contains the executables, including the MWSEUpdate.exe.
+It is a good idea to run it regularly to keep MWSE updated to its latest version.

 # Important mods you should know about
 I have included a lot of Merlord's stuff:
 - Ashfall (Use alt+click to open backpacks without unequipping them.
 You can change this in Ashfall MCM if you prefer another combination)